tonynaggs/portlist/README.md

 ports, helpful for debugging driver .inf files or the microcontroller development board at the other end of the USB connection.

-Example output for each listing mode is towards the end of this readme.
+[Examples of portlist usage](#examples-of-portlist-usage) and output for each listing mode are towards the end of this readme.

 As of version 0.9.1, the available options reported through 'portlist -h' are: